 Paying tribute to the Marseille-based gallerist, known for his daring and innovative booths within the most prestigious art fairs, ART-O-RAMA organizes since 2015 the Roger Pailhas Prize.
 Awarded by the guest art collectors, this prize will reward the best curatorial project with the reimbursement of the fair’s participation fees.

-Roger Pailhas inaugurated his first gallery in Marseille (Cours Julien neighbourhood) in 1986 with a group show that gathered Daniel Buren, Gilbert Della-Nocce, Toni Grand, Jannis Kounellis, Sol Le Witt, Mario Merz, and Bruce Nauman.
+Roger Pailhas inaugurated his first gallery in Marseille (Cours Julien neighborhood) in 1986 with a group show that gathered Daniel Buren, Gilbert Della-Nocce, Toni Grand, Jannis Kounellis, Sol Le Witt, Mario Merz, and Bruce Nauman.

 In 1990, he opened a second space in Paris with a solo show by John Knight.
-In 1996 the Marseille-based gallery moved to the Vieux-Port (old harbour central neighborhood) into a 1,000sqm space.
-He closed the parisian gallery in 1998 and decided to focus on Marseille instead.
+In 1996 the Marseille-based gallery moved to the Vieux-Port (old harbor central neighborhood) into a 1,000sqm space.
+He closed the Parisian gallery in 1998 and decided to focus on Marseille instead.

-In 1996 he created Art Dealers, an original contemporary art fair where he gathered, whithin the gallery's space, 8 new international galleries each year.
+In 1996 he created Art Dealers, an original contemporary art fair where he gathered, within the gallery's space, 8 new international galleries each year.